DenTelezhkin/DTTableViewManager/README.md

 ![CocoaPod version](http://cocoapod-badges.herokuapp.com/v/DTTableViewManager/badge.png)

 DTTableViewManager
 ================

-Powerful architecture for UITableView controllers.
-The idea is to move all datasource methods to separate class, and add many helper methods to manage presentation of your data models.
+The idea of this project is to move all datasource methods to separate class, and add many helper methods to manage presentation of your data models.

 ## Features